-- Click on the gallery and then click the Edit Gallery icon that appears.
+- Click on the gallery and then click the Edit icon that appears.

 - Adjust the Gallery Settings if necessary.

-- Make sure to click the Update gallery button to save your settings and before you try to update any of the other gallery settings.
+- Make sure to click the Update button to save your settings.

-The gallery shortcode can be used in its simplest form like this (and will display the images attached to the post or page):
+The gallery shortcode can be used in its simplest form like this:

 Note that after you’ve published or updated a post or page including the gallery shortcode, the Visual editor will no longer display the shortcode itself.
 To edit an already-entered shortcode, simply switch to the Text editor, where you will be able to see and edit the code.